Feel the majesty of Vergina’s Royal Tombs

 The Tombs of the Queens

-Perhaps your most vivid memory will be of the special aura of the site – collectively known as the Polycentric Museum.
+Perhaps your most vivid memory will be of the special aura of the site – collectively known as the Museum of Aigai.
 Nothing reflects this more than the exhibits within the tumulus – the gold larnax containing Philip II’s bones, the intricate golden wreath he wore on his funeral pyre, his immense armour and the treasure trove of jewellery and other artefacts from a golden age – all displayed in evocatively dimmed light.

 From Thessaloniki to Vergina: